Schlossberg (Graz): History

 The fortification of the Schlossberg goes back to at least the 10th century.
 In the mid-16th century, a 400 m long fortress was constructed by architects from the north of Italy.
 There are records of a cable-hauled lift being in use between 1528 and 1595 to move construction materials for the fortifications.
 The castle was never conquered, but it was largely demolished by Napoleonic forces under the Treaty of Schönbrunn of 1809.
 The clock tower (the Uhrturm) and bell tower (the Glockenturm) were spared after the people of Graz paid a ransom for their preservation.

 The remains of the castle were turned into a public park by Ludwig von Welden in 1839.
 The park contains the Uhrturm, the Glockenturm, a cistern (the Türkenbrunnen) and two bastions from the old castle.
 The Uhrturm is a recognisable icon for the city, and is unusual in that the clock's hands have opposite roles to the common notion, with the larger one marking hours while the smaller is for minutes.
 The Glockenturm contains Liesl, the heaviest bell in Graz.

-Near the Uhrturm a café with views over the old town can be found.
+Near the Uhrturm is a café with views over the old town.
 Additionally, on the western side of the Schlossberg, there are two small cafés, one with table service and another with self-service.
 Next to the terminus of the funicular railway there is a hilltop restaurant with views of western Graz.
 In what was once the cellar of one of the ruined bastions is the Kasemattenbühne, an open-air stage for concerts and performances.

-Below the Schlossberg hill is an extensive system of tunnels, which were created during the second world war to protect the civilian population of Graz from aerial bombing.
-Some of these tunnels are still accessible, including a passage from Schlossbergplatz to Karmeliterplatz, but many are closed to the public.
+Below the Schlossberg hill is an extensive system of tunnels, which were created during the Second World War to protect the civilian population of Graz from aerial bombing.
+Some of these tunnels, including a passage from Schlossbergplatz to Karmeliterplatz, are still accessible, but many are closed to the public.

 Location and accessibility

+The Schlossberg lies in the center of Graz, northeast of the main square and east of the river Mur.

+From all four sides, steep paths with a few interconnections (one being a sloped tunnel) lead up to the top plateau.
+Delivery vehicle traffic is possible from Wickenburggasse (in the north) and Karmeliterplatz (south via Sporgasse) but is restricted to mornings and controlled by barriers and cameras.
+Cyclists only very seldom ascend, as this is formally forbidden.

-The Schlossberg lies in the center of Graz.
-The mountain is easily accessible by the Schlossberg funicular that carries the passengers from the foot of the mountain (accessible via city-tram line 5) all the way to the top.
-It is also easily possible to reach the top by walking.
-A series of steep staircases lead directly to the large clocktower, and a serpentine path on the opposite side of the mountain also leads to the top and ends up in nearly the same place as the stairs.
+The Schlossberg funicular (Schloßbergbahn) carries passengers from the western foot of the hill up to the restaurant near the top, while a pair of elevators lead up to another restaurant overlooking the clocktower.
+At ground level, the lift is reached via a short tunnel from Schloßbergplatz on the western side of the hill.

-The summit is also accessible by an elevator.
-The elevator is accessible through a large tunnel under the mountain located under the steep stairs on Schlossbergplatz.

-A tunnel also goes through the Schlossberg parallel to the tunnel connecting the elevator to the outside.
-This tunnel connects the Schlossbergplatz to Karmeliterplatz.
+Two paths from Wickenburggasse provide access through the tree-covered northern side.

+Another path provides access from the east, between Paulustor and Landessportzentrum and at the monument for Friedrich Ludwig Jahn in the Stadtpark.